julelang/manual/src/compiler/directives.md

 In C++-linked functions, if the function is a `#define`, it configures code generation to be compatible.

 ## Directive: `namespace`
 Adds namesapce selection for supported C++-linked types.
+Uses string literal as argument, but literals are not processed, accepts directly.
+So, you can't use escape sequences like original string literals.